-- Date givenPreparation, strength and volume givenDose given
+- Dose given

-- □ Site given□ Next due date
+- Site given

-- Nurse administering the dose

-- □ Batch number & expiry date

-- Dose givenSite givenDate next due
+- Date next due

 - Any noted side effects

 - Details if dose refused

-- □ Any other relevant clinical information
+- Any other relevant clinical information

 Local areas should devise a system for tracking the next due dates for all patients prescribed depot antipsychotics.
 For in-patients this may involve documented checking each weekend of all patients due depots in the coming week.